 - A company which is not an SME where, for each of the last two accounting years: i) your book debt to equity ratio has been greater than 7.5; and ii) your EBITDA interest coverage ratio has been below 1.0.

-However, as part of the application form, businesses are also required to declare that their business together with all partner enterprises or linked enterprises of the business or under common control, have not breached State aid limits.
+However, as part of the application form, businesses are also required to declare that their business together any businesses in their group and any business under common control, have not breached State aid limits.